brtktl/todo-demo/README.md

 Even tough I wanted to conteinerize all server,client and database environments, connecting couchbase and spring application was became unsuccessful.
 Nonetheless I am delivering you the spring and docker images.<br>
-The configuration files i used are also included in the root of the repository.
+Docker configuration files i used are also included in the root of the repository.

 https://hub.docker.com/r/rhnbrtktl/spring-todo <br>
 https://hub.docker.com/r/rhnbrtktl/react-todo